 Autonomist-Marxist theories within IS find more political potential in online activity than those of the foreclosurists.
 The knowledge and skill of users tends to occupy a central position and is likewise important to contemporary moments of alienation.
-Unlike the reactive form of technological development in Fordist capitalism, the highly technologized social field of the twenty-first century is readily available for appropriation because there appears today a simultaneous levelling of knowledge amongst proletarians, matched with an investment of skill.
+Unlike the reactive form of technological development in Fordist capitalism, the highly technologized social field of the twenty-first century is readily available for appropriation because there appears today a simultaneous levelling of knowledge amongst proletarians, matched with an investment in skill.
 This social investment is tethered to a “qualitative leap forward in the technological organization of capital” (Hardt and Negri 2000, 272).
 The generalized knowledge/skill of users is however impeded or deformed by capital’s desire for accumulation.
 Radical aspirations are taken down unhelpful paths; commodification denies proletarian self-determination, as we proletarians are estranged from our autonomous becoming.